armigjoka/holbertonschool-simple_shell/README.md

 Also we have used the system calls.

-Authors of the project are: Armela Gjoka, viviani22
+Authors of the project are: armigjoka, viviani22